 Approach/Activities.
-Approximately one year following completion of a successful five-month pilot study, the full-scale remedy was implemented and consisted of installing four PRBs (injection well transects) across the source area and four extractions well transects between the PRBs to enhance substrate distribution.
+Approximately one year following completion of a successful five-month pilot study, the full-scale remedy was implemented and consisted of installing four PRBs (injection well transects) across the source area and four extraction well transects between the PRBs to enhance substrate distribution.
 An injection and extraction system (i.e. recirculation system) was constructed and operated to distribute two substrates across the source area.
-Potassium lactate (Newman Zone QR[TM]) was used to rapidly establish anaerobic conditions, while an emulsified soybean oil (Newman Zone® 190-6730) was used to establish the PRBs.
+Potassium lactate (Newman Zone QRTM) was used to rapidly establish anaerobic conditions, while an emulsified soybean oil (Newman Zone® 190-6730) was used to establish the PRBs.
 During injection activities at each PRB, groundwater was simultaneously extracted, treated through a granular carbon unit and amended with substrate before re-injection.
 Once the substrates were distributed, the recirculation system was turned off to allow the microbial communities to metabolize the substrate and degrade the contaminants.
 A quarterly performance monitoring program, which consists of sampling six wells within the source area, was initiated following full-scale implementation to assess the remedy's effectiveness.

 Results/Lessons Learned.
-Reducing conditions were observed across the majority of the source area within one month following full-scale implementation and the native microbial community was successfully stimulated.
-The performance monitoring results seven months following full-scale implementation indicate that TCE concentrations have been reduced between 84.6% and 99.4% percent and RDX concentrations have been reduced between 88.7% to 100% in four of the six performance monitoring wells.
-In addition, both TCE and RDX daughter products have been consistently observed during performance monitoring.
-At the fifth well, where treatment was first initiated during the pilot study, the enhanced reductive dechlorination of TCE has been sustained for approximately 19 months and RDX degradation appears to be complete.
-At the sixth well, the performance monitoring data indicate that substrate was not adequately distributed in this portion of the source area and additional treatment is required.
+Reducing conditions were observed across the majority of the source area within one month following full-scale implementation, the native microbial community was successfully stimulated, and both TCE and RDX daughter products have been consistently observed during performance monitoring.
+The most recent performance monitoring results (April 2017) indicate that TCE concentrations have been reduced between 95.3% to 99.3% and RDX concentrations have been reduced between 70.0% to 99.9% in four of the six performance monitoring wells.
+At the remaining two wells, treatment was initiated following full-scale implementation and the October 2016 injection/extraction event, however the substrates have been depleted.
+As a result, these portions of the source area were targeted during the July 2017 injection/extraction event.